 Be aware that some dogs will chew anything to hand, and that this could make them very ill.
 Keep a close eye on your dog to start with, as items may need to be removed if your dog turns out to be a persistent chewer.

 Bedding for collapsed dogs

-A few dogs are unable to stand up unaided.
+A few dogs can’t shift their position at all.
 For example, this is the case for those worst-affected by severe trauma or unusually-severe spinal disease.
-These animals need a piece of extra-thick padding that is large enough to lie on fully stretched-out.
-If the collapsed dog is recovering in a crate, then the entire base of the crate must be thickly padded to help prevent pressure sores.
+These dogs need good padding.
+If the collapsed dog is recovering in a crate, the entire base of the crate must be padded to help prevent pressure sores.

 In an emergency situation, a folded quilt or several layers of blankets could be used as the basis of bedding for a collapsed dog while foam bedding is unavailable.
-On top of the padding, place a layer of vet bed or a towel for extra absorbency and softness.
+Put a disposable incontinence pad on top of the padding if needed.
+Then place a layer of vet fleece, a blanket or an old towel on top of this for extra absorbency and softness.
 Have spares available in case of soiling.
-Disposable incontinence pads can be placed directly under the dog if required.

-If your dog is unable to stand, then he or she may need you to help position them for eating and drinking.
+If your dog is unable to stand, you may need to help position them for eating and drinking.
 The totally-collapsed dog will also need turning at least every four hours to help prevent pressure sores.
 Rolled or folded towels are sometimes useful for propping a dog into a comfortable position, and cushions or gel pads occasionally prove useful as extra padding.
 The needs of each patient are different, so ask your dog’s vet or hospital discharge nurse for details on positioning, padding and turning.

 Extra bedding to stop draughts